dinoboy197/CarND-PID-Control-Project/README.md

 The I (integral) steering control of 0.00625112 corrects for steering bias of the vehicle.
 The vehicle naturally "pulls" to the side when the steering command is 0.0; this ensures that the vehicle drives relatively straight.

+***

 Overall, these settings for the PID controller ensure that the vehicle drives continuously around the track without hitting any road hazards or leaving the drivable portion of the road surface.
+One caveat is that in the first few seconds of driving, while the vehicle is under 30 mph, the vehicle does sway from side to side.

 --